timschofield/webERP-Medical/includes/phplot/README.txt

 Sourceforge project web site.
 You can also view the manual online at http://phplot.sourceforge.net

-For important changes in this release, see the NEWS.txt file.
+For information about changes in this release, including any possible incompatibilities, see the NEWS.txt file.

 CONTENTS:

    COPYING  . . . . . . . . . . . .
 LGPL 2.1 License file
    ChangeLog  . . . . . . . . . . .
 Lists changes to the sources
-   HorizontalBars.txt . . . . . . .
-Experimental feature documentation
    NEWS.txt . . . . . . . . . . . .
 Highlights changes in releases
+   NEWS_*.txt . . . . . . . . . . .
+Older NEWS files
    README.txt   . . . . . . . . . .
 This file
    contrib  . . . . . . . . . . . .
 "Contributed" directory, add-ons
    phplot.php   . . . . . . . . . .
 The main PHPlot source file
-   phplot_data.php  . . . . . . . .
-Auxiliary and extended functions
    rgb.inc.php  . . . . . . . . . .
 Optional extended color table

 REQUIREMENTS:

-You need a recent version of PHP5.
-Usually, we recommend you use the latest stable release, however due to problems with PHP-5.3.2 and PHP-5.2.13 you are advised to use the previous releases if possible.
-The problems are specific to TrueType font (TTF) text.
-If you are not using TTF text, you may use PHP-5.3.2 or 5.2.13.
-(The PHP team already has a fix for this TTF problem in PHP-5.3.3 development snapshots, so the fix should be in the next releases PHP-5.3.3 and PHP-5.2.14.)
+You need a recent version of PHP, and you are advised to use the latest stable release.
+This version of PHPlot was tested with PHP-5.6.15, PHP-5.5.30, PHP-5.4.45, and also with the pre-release PHP-7.0.0RC6.
+(Windows testing was limited to PHP-5.4.x.)

+  Note: At the time of this release, PHP-5.4.x just entered end-of-life with no expected further support from the PHP Group.
+This version of PHPlot still works with PHP-5.4.x, but future versions will probably not be tested with or support PHP-5.4.x.

-This version of PHPlot has been tested with PHP-5.3.1 and PHP-5.2.12 on Linux, and with PHP-5.3.1 on Windows/XP.
-The PHPlot Test Suite currently contains 432 test cases.
+  At the time of this release, PHP-7 has not yet been released.
+This version of PHPlot has been tested with a pre-release version of PHP-7, and contains fixes that are required for PHP-7.

 You need the GD extension to PHP either built in to PHP or loaded as a module.
 Refer to the PHP documentation for more information - see the Image Functions chapter in the PHP Manual.
-We test PHPlot only with the PHP-supported, bundled GD library.
+We test PHPlot mostly with the PHP-supported, bundled GD library.

 If you want to display PHPlot charts on a web site, you need a PHP-enabled web server.
 You can also use the PHP CLI interface without a web server.

 PHPlot supports TrueType fonts, but does not include any TrueType font files.
-If you want to use TrueType fonts on your charts, you need to have TrueType support in GD, and some TrueType font files.
+If you want to use TrueType fonts on your plots, you need to have TrueType support in GD, and some TrueType font files.
+(Your operating system most likely includes TrueType fonts.)
 By default, PHPlot uses a simple font which is built in to the GD library.

 INSTALLATION: